openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   security considerations, make the authorization_schemes attribute publicly accessible without prior authentication.

+default_subjects

+> OPTIONAL.
+A string indicating the default behavior of newly created streams.
+The value MUST be either "ALL" or "NONE".
+If not provided, the default value is "NONE".
+>  - "ALL" indicates that events for all subjects are transmitted by default.
+The Receiver
+    MAY remove subjects from the stream via the `remove_subject_endpoint`, causing only events for those subjects to _not_ be transmitted.
+The Receiver MAY re-add any subjects removed this way via the `add_subject_endpoint`.
+>  - "NONE" indicates that no subjects are added by default.
+The Receiver MAY add subjects
+    to the stream via the `add_subject_endpoint`, causing only events for those subjects to be transmitted.
+The Receiver MAY remove subjects added this way via the `remove_subject_endpoint`.

 TODO: consider adding a IANA Registry for metadata, similar to Section 7.1.1 of
 {{RFC8414}}.
 This would allow other specs to add to the metadata.